-Santa Croce is one of my favourite places in Florence.
+Santa Croce in Florence is one of my favorite places in town.
 The big square, surrounded by little bars and leather shops and the beautiful façade of the Basilica, have always a hypnotic effect on me.
-In this post I will talk you about the Basilica of Santa Croce, the biggest Franciscan church in the world, and a precious chest of art, history, frescoes and sculptures.
+In this post, I will talk to you about the Basilica of Santa Croce, the biggest Franciscan church in the world, and a precious chest of art, history, frescoes, and sculptures.

 With about one million of visitors every year, the Basilica of Santa Croce is one of the most seen museum of Italy.